heather-math/eaton-fire-buildings-query/README.md

 3. `eaton_buildings_perimeter60.ipynb`:
    This Jupyter Notebook accomplishes the following tasks, most notebly exporting the `eaton_buildings_perimeter.geojson` file referenced below.
      - Creates a buffer zone of 60 meters around the perimeter of the buildings in `eaton_buildings.geojson`.
 Note that 60 meters is approximately 200 feet, which is a commonly recommended defensive zone for fire protection.
 This buffer parameter of 60 meters can easily be adjusted.
      - Restricts the buffered building perimeter to the Eaton fire perimeter and exports the result to a GeoJSON file.
+The resulting total area is 12.53 square kilometers.
 Below is a visual.
       ![Alt_text](building_perimeter.png)

 4. `eaton_buildings_perimeter60.geojson`: